johnreynoldsventure/Trules-for-decisions/docs/index.md

 [Trules®](https://trules.app) is a product of
 John Reynolds' Venture LLC (based in Santa Fe, New Mexico USA)

-We produce software to help people organize their thoughts and reach decisions despite living in a world of constant distractions and frequent interruptions.
+We produce tools to help people organize thoughts and reach decisions despite living in a world of constant distractions and frequent interruptions.